 The basic ferry ticket is always just for a deck passenger which means that you will get no guaranteed seat or bed in a cabin.

-If your overnight ferry trip is long you should consider to pay more and book the cabin or if your budget is limited, at least a berth in a shared cabin.
+If your overnight ferry trip is long you should consider paying more and booking the cabin or if your budget is limited, at least book a berth in a shared cabin.
 A sleeping pod (if available) is also a good choice for budget travellers (see video below)

-Most of the overnight ferries also offer reclining seats which can be an option to consider although spending all night on the seat in something which is not recommended.
+Most of the overnight ferries also offer reclining seats which can be an option to consider although spending all night on the seat is something that is not recommended.